diegobaronm/VBF-Analysis/README.md

 Run the `Submit.py` command and choose the desired channel and follow the instructions.

-## Additional tricks:
+## Inputs/Outputs handling:

+Code to do IO operations are stored in the `HandleIO` directory.
+The scripts living there are:

-- Use `Scripts/CreateListToRun.py` to create your list of samples.
+- `CreateListToRun.py` to create a txt file with your list of samples.
-- Use `Scripts/AddChannels.py` to move the results from the output directories to the plots directory and to merge channels.
+- `AddChannels.py` to move the results from the output directories to the plots directory and to merge channels.
+- `CheckInputFiles.py` to check that all input ROOT files listed in the metadata are valid.
+- `CheckOutputFiles.py` to check if all the output ROOT files from a submission were created.
+- `OutputsMerger` to merge all output ROOT files into a reduced set of samples using `hadd`.

-## Python environment for code in `Scripts`
+## Python environment for code in `Scripts/HandleIO`

 The analysis scripts in the `Scripts` directory require a Python environment with specific packages.
 A setup script is provided to automatically create and manage this environment.